jsharf/cb2-agents/README.md

-# cb2-follower
+# cb2-agents
-Implementation of a CB2 Follower Agent.
-Modeled after the Baseline agent in CB2
+Implementation of one or more CB2 Agents.
+Initial model based on the Baseline agent in CB2